-Australia's achievement in Year 8 mathematics improved relative to other countries since the 2015 assessment, however, Year 4 mathematics achievement has not changed since 2007.
-68-78% of Australian students achieved the TIMSS Intermediate international benchmark compared to more than 90% of students in the highest achieving country, Singapore, so there is still tail of underachievement that needs to be addressed (ACER, 2020).
+The 2019 results showed that Australia's achievement in Year 8 mathematics has improved relative to other countries since the 2015 assessment, however, Year 4 mathematics achievement has not changed since 2007.
+Between 68% and 78% of Australian students achieved the TIMSS Intermediate international benchmark compared to more than 90% of students in the highest achieving country, Singapore, so there is still tail of underachievement that needs to be addressed (ACER, 2020).